 |Training participants learn to recognize invasive plants in Williams Lake.
 Photo: C. Koot

 Spotters Network Workshops were developed as part of the two-year (2009-2010) Eyes Across BC program.
-The Eyes Across BC, province-wide program encourages community-based environmental stewardship while increasing awareness and understanding of invasive plants.
+The Eyes Across BC, province-wide program focused on community-based environmental stewardship while increasing awareness and understanding of invasive plants.
+During this program, the province-wide hotline was established and continues to perform an important role in reporting invasive species across BC (1-888-933-3722).